 The Madras Courier report of 11th April 1794 and Captain Doveton who accompanied the hostage princes back to Srirangapatna, gives the following description of the Sultan:

 The Sultan was dressed in a plain muslin gown, without any jewels or ornament.
 He wore a deep red turban of the same form worn by the princes, and a dagger was there in his girdle.
 Tipu has a very majestic deportment, and is of the middle stature, with a countenance very expressive; his eye is particularly animated and scrutinizing, and blood-shot; his nose large with oblique dilated nostrils, his mouth small, but with thick lips, and an eminence towards the center of the upper lip, which projects.
 He wears thin and narrow whiskers, not curled on the upper lip, and only in the upper lip; his eyebrows are well arched, and rather low; his aspect serious, determined and austere; he is darker than the prince Abdul Khaliq.

-Major Allan was among the British officers who founded the body of Tipu Sultan lying among the heaps of dead bodies on 4th May, 1799.
+Major Allan was among the British officers who founded the body of Tipu Sultan amidst a pile of corpses on 4th May, 1799.